Poseidon-ZKP/zkShuffle/README.md

 Poseidon ZK scales and make easy of zkDApp development in Ethereum.
 Poseidon ZKP contains the ZK Primitives that Poseidon offers/supports.
 A ZK Primitives include:
 - ZKP circuit (usually written in Circom)
 - Solidity smart contract, containing the verifier and other functions
-- TypeScript SDK, containing functions to help DApp Devs generating ZKP and doing other crypptogrpahic operations on their DApp.
+- TypeScript SDK, containing functions to help DApp Devs generating ZKP and doing other cryptographic operations on their DApp.

 ## Prerequisite